 - RS44656 - A bug causing TLS mode for clients connections to toggle between ‘all communication’ to ‘for crdb communication only’ when performing a global configuration change.
 TBD

-- RS51359 - Active-Active databases, using replication and Append Only File (AOF) for Database Persistence are suffering from memory leak on slave the shards causing them to grow bigger than the master shards.
+- RS51359 - Active-Active databases, using replication and Append Only File (AOF) for Database persistence, are suffering from memory leaks on replica shards, causing them to grow bigger than the master shards.
 Customers are advised to upgrade to RS 6.0.12 TBD.
-Meanwhile you can use snapshot for Database Persistence or restart the slave shards TBD.
+Meanwhile you can use snapshots for database persistence or restart the replica shards TBD.

 - RS 5.4.2 introduced new Active-Active Redis Database capabilities that improve its compatibility with open source Redis.
 Now the string data-type in Active-Active Redis Database is implicitly and dynamically typed, just like open source Redis.
 To use the new capabilities on nodes that are upgraded from version RS 5.4.2 or lower, you must upgrade the Active-Active Redis Database protocol.

 - When you upgrade an Active-Active Redis with active AOF from version RS 5.4.2 or lower to version RS 5.4.2 or higher: